-A historic 19th century, 19,800 square foot factory building just one block from Open Door Shelter has been adaptively restored to deliver services that will transform the neighborhood.
+A historic 19th century, 19,800 square foot factory building just one block from Open Doors’ shelter has been adaptively restored to deliver services that will transform the neighborhood.
 The building will encompass three distinct centers to address the housing needs of the community, provide localized health services and offer living wage job training and placement.• Sixteen efficiency apartments —

-Now that the Smilow Life Center’s construction has been completed on budget and funding goals are achieved, funds are being designated for the development of additional housing for families and reserves for the community services provided by Open Door Shelter.
+Now that the Smilow Life Center’s construction has been completed on budget and funding goals are achieved, funds are being designated for the development of additional housing for families and reserves for the community services provided by Open Doors.

 WHY THE NEED?

 There is not a single reason that an individual or a family becomes homeless or lives a life in poverty.

 There is however an array of problems that creates the conditions which place people at risk including: housing shortages, deinstitutionalization, education failure, inadequate income, illness and lack of access to consistent healthcare, disability, substance abuse, and domestic violence, among others.
 In a recent study by the United Way of Connecticut, the top ten unmet needs all related to housing, case management and homeless services.

 Hospital emergency rooms are overwhelmed with those seeking routine medical care.
 This transformative project’s health center will be designed to serve the most vulnerable and will decrease the burden on community resources while providing excellent care at a lower cost.
 The goal is to provide a multidisciplinary approach with health, mental health and addiction diagnosis and outpatient treatment for the neighborhood.

 Jobs can provide renewed self-esteem and pride of self-sufficiency and there is a gap in the availability of trained skilled labor in the region.

 The Smilow Life Center project will bring together evidence-based practices that combine, housing, healthcare, and job training for those living in poverty and the homeless.

 WHY YOUR SUPPORT IS NEEDED